 “A god could not have created a more vicious cycle if it tried: Tying the very existence of life with the necessary killing of other life is the work of an evil genius, not of an all-powerful and all-loving god.”

 -- Vexen Crabtree

 Satanism is about reality.
 In reality, all living beings die.
 There are no exceptions.
-Satanism, in embracing life and indulgence, is in affect striving against death.
-However, death will eventually win, it is inevitable.
+Satanism, in embracing life and indulgence, is in effect striving against death.
+However, it is inevitable that death will eventually win.
 Satan, representing reality and the Human condition, symbolizes the victory of death.
-This eternal truth is more meaningful and potent than deceitful symbols of life, of reincarnation or of other spiritual pipe dreams.”
+This eternal truth is more meaningful and potent than deceitful symbols of life, of reincarnation and of other spiritual pipe dreams.”

 Life exists as a precarious balance of self-replicating chemicals, and such a balancing game is always bound to be temporary, pending major technological discoveries or serious and continuous genetic engineering.
 That such extreme measures have to be taken to prolong life is evidence to the fact that life is incidental to the universe, a by-product that exists due purely due to statistical likelihood, and that life is temporary is because all the physical constructs of the universe are temporary.
 However, if a deity was believed in, it would be sensible to assume that it was evil and created life as such a disharmony in order to cause the suffering and pain of living beings.